scrapinghub/spidermon/docs/getting-started.md

         title = scrapy.Field()
         user = scrapy.Field()

-Now, you have to create a file called `validators.py` in the project and define the required data model for the items that your spider will collect:
+Now, you have to create a file called `validators.py` into the project folder and define the required data model for the items that your spider will collect:

 `validators.py`: